LarsDu/SpaceGuppySfx/README.md

 ```

-To compile for android, copy recipes/android/spaceguppy_sfx to you pythonforandroid/recipes folder
+To compile for android, copy recipes/android/spaceguppy_sfx to your pythonforandroid/recipes folder (may be located somewhere in .buildozer folder in your apps build directory.

 To compile for ios, copy recipes/ios/spaceguppy_sfx to your kivy-ios/recipes folder